JeevanOM/learn_npm_packages/Readme.md

   - npm link <package_name> : This would install the package in the consuming folder.
 Check the package.json, it would have entry of the package name and the local path.
   - Coverage is being recorded.
 Since it is a part of CI/CD pipeline, not included in the git.
 Also pre-commit hooks would also be integrated, so the coverage folder is not included in the package.
 - `npm login` to login to your npm profile.
 Once you login. `npm publish`.
 This would create a package in your profile.
 Now you could login to your npmjs.com and check under profile section to see if the package is published.
+- Once done with the publishing of the package. do `npm logout` to safely logout of the npm system.

 **Note** : The `type: "module"` in package.json

 ## How to use the module

 ## Good practices